-In most cases, the No-Fault insurance company of the auto accident victim provides attendant care – given the injured person’s attendant care is reasonably necessary for his care, recovery or rehabilitation.
+In most cases, the No-Fault insurance company of the auto accident victim provides and/or pays for the victim’s attendant care services, but only so long as attendant care is reasonably necessary for the injured person’s care, recovery or rehabilitation.

-To get a better idea of an appropriate rate, it’s best to speak with an experienced attendant care lawyer.
-Call Michigan Auto Law at (800) 777.0028 and we can answer all of your questions.
+To get a better idea of an appropriate rate, it’s best to speak with an experienced lawyer.
+Call Michigan Auto Law at (248) 353-7575 and we can answer all of your questions.

-Here are six Michigan attendant care cases that established important laws for auto accident victims.
-An experienced attendant care lawyer should be familiar with these laws to best protect your attendant care rights.
+Here are the Michigan attendant care cases that have had the greatest effect on auto accident victim’s attendant care rights under the No-Fault law.
+An experienced lawyer should be familiar with these laws to best protect your rights.